mikahama/uralicNLP/README.md

 ## Usage

 ### List supported languages
 The API is under constant development and new languages will be added to the Sanat infrastructure.
-That's why Uralic NLP provides a functionality for looking up the list of currently supported languages.
+That's why UralicNLP provides a functionality for looking up the list of currently supported languages.
 The method returns 3 letter ISO codes for the languages.

     >>from uralicNLP import uralicApi
     >>uralicApi.supported_languages()
     {'languages': ['sms', 'izh', 'mhr', 'vot', 'olo', 'myv', 'mdf', 'mrj', 'udm', 'yrk', 'koi', 'fin']}

 ### Lemmatize words
-A word form can be lemmatized with Uralic NLP.
+A word form can be lemmatized with UralicNLP.
 This does not do any disambiguation but rather returns a list of all the possible lemmas.

     >>from uralicNLP import uralicApi
     >>uralicApi.lemmatize("вирев", "myv")